Links

 Setup Rate Limit / DDoS Control

-How to set up rate limit in an AppSec agent
+How to set up rate limit in a CloudGuard WAF agent

 Prerequisites